hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes as input an id (HuBMAP id or UUID) for a dataset and returns the list of all next or previous revisions of that dataset.
 It doesn't matter where in the list of revisions the given dataset is.
 For example, if the given dataset is the first revision of 5, or the 5th revision of 5, the output will be the same.
 Accepts an optional argument "include_dataset".
 By default this is false.
 If left unchanged, only the revision number and uuid will be included for each revision.
 If include_dataset is set to true, the full dataset will also be returned for each</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">include_dataset</td><td>Optional: Yes</td></tr><tr><td>Type: Bool</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs a list of dictionaries.
 Each dictionary contains the revision number integer, and the uuid of the dataset as a string.
 If include_dataset is set to true, then the complete dataset for each will be included as a dictionary as well in the form of a dataset object</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get revisions list method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only information for entities that are public will be returned</td></tr>

 </table>